Quick Fix Bloody Mary Potato Chips

 Nutritional values are approximate.

-I like to use my good ole trusty Dutch oven to make these shrimp and pretty much darned near anything like it on my stovetop.
+I like to use my good ole trusty Dutch oven to make this Sloppy Joe recipe and pretty much darned near anything like it on my stovetop.
 It’s nice and big and sturdy.
 That extra weight helps it maintain and distribute heat perfectly.
 As an added bonus, it’s actually pretty easy to clean up too!

 Print Pin